abhinavkulkarni/abhinavkulkarni.github.io/_posts/2022-12-07-GEC-by-Grammarly.md

     ```

     The noun number error _networks_ needs to be corrected (network → networks).
 This necessitates the correction of a subject-verb agreement error (plays → play).

-2. As an another example, consider the following sentence:
+As another example, consider the following sentence:

     ```
     Nothing is absolute right or wrong.